Iran boosts iron exports to China, India as oil sales slump

-NEW DELHI/LONDON Iran is raising its exports of iron ore and iron products to India and China in an attempt to replace at least a small part of the massive revenue that has been lost due to sanctions on its oil sales.
+NEW DELHI/LONDON, Aug 23 Iran is raising its exports of iron ore and iron products to China and India in an attempt to replace at least a small part of the massive revenue that has been lost due to sanctions on its oil sales.

 While Iran's oil exports have halved in the last few years due to western sanctions over the country's disputed nuclear program, iron ore exports have grown by more than 60 percent over the same period to an annual rate of about 25 million tonnes, worth about $3 billion a year at current prices.